arnovb-github/PoshCommence/readme.md

 The syntax of `Get-CmcFieldValues` is:

-(for categories):
+for categories:
 `Get-CmcFieldValues [-CategoryName] <string> [-FieldNames] <string[]> [-UseThids] [-Filters <ICursorFilter[]>] [-RelatedColumns <RelatedColumn[]>] [<CommonParameters>]`

-(for views):
+for views:
 `Get-CmcFieldValues [-ViewName] <string> [-FieldNames] <string[]> [-Filters <ICursorFilter[]>] [-RelatedColumns <RelatedColumn[]>] [<CommonParameters>]`

 ### Get THIDs ###
 If you want THIDs, specify the `-UseThids` switch.
 You get an additional `CommenceField` object with fieldname 'THID' for every row.
-This switch does not work on views.

 ### Related columns ###
 Providing related columns involves some more work.
 These are the columns you would set by the `cursor.SetRelatedColumn(…)` method in the Commence API.